23/resumable.js/README.md

 ### What is Resumable.js

-A JavaScript library for providing multiple simultaneous, stable and resumable uploads via the HTML5 File API.
+It's a JavaScript library for providing multiple simultaneous, stable and resumable uploads via the HTML5 File API.

 The library is design to introduce fault-tolerance into the upload of large files through HTTP.
 This is done by splitting each files into small chunks; whenever the upload of a chunk fails, uploading is retries until the procedure completes.
 This allows uploads to automatically resume uploading after a network connection is lost either locally or to the server.
 Additionally, it allows for users to pause and resume uploads without loosing state.

 Resumable.js relies on the `HTML5 File API` and the ability to chunks files into smaller pieces.
 Currently, this means that support is limited to Firefox 4+ and Chrome 11+.

-### How does it work?
+### How can I use it?

 A new `Resumable` object is created with information of what and where to post: